scrabbletank/farhome-rules/rulesdoc.md

 You may spend 5 AP to open the flask, releasing the trapped creature.
 A creature released must pass a Willpower save against 4 superior dice or be charmed by you for 1 hour.
 You may give commands to the creature, but cannot command it to hurt itself or take a course of action that will obviously cause itself harm.

-When finding a flask it may already contain a creature, and a successful Lore check will tell you if a creature is inside, but not which type.
+When finding a flask it may already contain a creature, and a successful Lore challenge will tell you if a creature is inside, but not which type.

 #### Rod of Animation
 *Wondrous Item*